Enrico204/Whatsapp-Desktop/readme.md

 ### Fonts rendering as rectangles after upgrade

-Apparently it's caused by an issue of Electron with Pango.
-Downgrade Pango to `1.40.5` should temporarily fix this (until upstream bugfix by Electron devs).
+Apparently it's caused by an issue of Electron with an older version of Pango.
+Upgrade Pango at least to `1.40.12` or downgrade to `1.40.5` should fix this.
 See https://github.com/Enrico204/Whatsapp-Desktop/issues/13

 ## Contributions